Driving Across The US – The Best American Road Trips For 2019!

 For a traveler in search of adventure, there are few notions as romantic as that of the great American road-trip.
 I for one got my first taste of wanderlust from watching films like Easy Rider as well as from reading the great American writers such as John Steinbeck and Jack Kerouac who traveled through their vast country one highway and one town at a time, in search of their very own vision of America.
 Ever since then, I always dreamed of one day driving across the US of A myself.

-These days, flights are both plentiful and affordable so most travellers to the United States may well be tempted to simply take cheap and easy domestic flights between the cities and states that make up their itinerary.
+These days, flights are both plentiful and affordable so most travelers to the United States may well be tempted to simply take cheap and easy domestic flights between the cities and states that make up their itinerary.

 However, in my view, there is still a very special place for the great American road trip.
 I will tell you exactly why as we set out in our guide to driving the across and the best American road trips.

-1. Classic Vehicles
+1. You Can Drive Classic Vehicles

 Let’s face it, airports and airplanes are all pretty much the same old pain.
 Flying is a monotonous, soulless, sometimes stressful and wholly homogenous experience.